 Freedom, in this case, is the ability to change position in a given range of motion.
 Taking your knee as an example again, it can bend or extend in one plane of motion.
 Your shoulder, on the other hand, can move in several.

 Each additional degree of freedom is a new plane in which the limb can move.
-An easy example of a joint with two degrees of freedom is the elbow, where you can either flex/extend your forearm or rotate it.
-Importantly, for the purposes of this demonstration, we’re going to assume that each of these planes of motion can operate independently of one another.
-That means that I can bend my elbow without having to rotate it and vice versa.
+An easy example of a joint with two degrees of freedom is the elbow, where you can flex/extend your forearm or rotate it.
+Importantly for this demonstration, we will assume that each of these planes of motion can operate independently of one another.
+That means I can bend my elbow without rotating it and vice versa.
 Each can be performed independently or at the same time.

-- Aside for Stats Nerds: It may be true that some of these degrees of freedom are actually entangled with one another (try rotating your shoulder while holding your arm up to the ceiling), but for a rough estimate I’m happy assuming that they’re fully independent.
-We’ve already down-sampled many joints (fingers, toes, clavicle, mandible, etc) out of the equation, so I am comfortable with a little entanglement here because it’s more than made up for by the actual degrees of freedom of the human body as a whole.
-If you see it differently though, please comment where I’m going wrong.
-Back to the action.
+- Aside for Stats Nerds: It may be true that some of these degrees of freedom are actually entangled with one another (try rotating your shoulder while holding your arm up to the ceiling), but for a rough estimate, I’m happy assuming that they’re fully independent.
+We’ve already down-sampled many joints (fingers, toes, clavicle, mandible, etc.) out of the equation, so I am comfortable with a bit of entanglement here because it’s more than made up for by the actual degrees of freedom of the human body as a whole.
+If you see it differently, please comment on where I’m going wrong.
+Back to the action!

-For simplicity’s sake, I’m going to propose that each joint has 3 positions: Flexed, Neutral, and Extended.
-Again, this is a gross oversimplification of reality, but we’re just doing this to mathematically prove a point.
-Each degree of freedom, therefore, has 3 potential values.
+For simplicity’s sake, I propose that each joint has three positions: Flexed, Neutral, and Extended.
+Again, this is a gross oversimplification of reality, but we’re just doing this to prove a point mathematically.
+Each degree of freedom, therefore, has three potential values.

 To find out the total number of possible whole-body configurations, we need to figure out how many different combinations there are.
 If there were just two joints, it’d be easy-peasy:

 But if we throw in the knees, things get messy really fast: